Mable Buland

-Mable Electa Buland Campbell (1885–1961) was a Professor of English in Washington State during the early 20th century, and was, at one time, the youngest person to hold a PH.D. in the United States.
+Mable Electa Buland Campbell (1885–1961) was a professor of English in Washington State during the early 20th century, and was, at one time, the youngest person to hold a Ph.D. in the United States.
 Buland was also active in women's groups associated with women's suffrage.

 Early life and education

 Raised in the western United States, Buland earned both her B.A. in 1904 and her M.A. in 1908 from the University of Washington.
-Buland did graduate work at Yale from 1906 to 1907, and from 1908 to 1909 and at Columbia University from 1907 to 1908 before receiving her Doctorate degree in English from Yale.
-At the time she completed her doctorate degree, Buland was the youngest PH.D. in America.

-Buland's dissertation, The Presentation of Time in the Elizabethan Drama was published in 1912.
+She did graduate work at Yale from 1906 to 1907, and from 1908 to 1909 and at Columbia University from 1907 to 1908 before receiving her Doctorate degree in English from Yale.
+At the time she completed her doctorate degree, Buland was the youngest Ph.D. in America.
+Her dissertation, The Presentation of Time in the Elizabethan Drama, was published in 1912.

 Career

-While Buland was a Graduate student at the University of Washington, she worked as an Assistant in Pedagogy at the University.
-After receiving her graduate degree, Buland returned to Washington State to become a Professor of English at the University of Puget Sound from 1909 to 1910.
+While Buland was a Graduate student at the University of Washington, she worked as an Assistant in Pedagogy at the university.
+After receiving her graduate degree, Buland returned to Washington State to become a professor of English at the University of Puget Sound from 1909 to 1910.
 From 1910 to 1911, Buland taught English at Whitman College.

 After leaving her positions in higher education, Buland served as the City Superintendent of Schools in Kalama, Washington From 1915 to 1916.